 - The need for greater coordination and collaboration – Efforts to improve global resilience and address the protection gap have to date been primarily driven by a handful of private/public stakeholders.
 Given the scale, scope and complexity of the resilience and protection gap challenge, a coordinated and collaborative approach bringing together the insurance industry and relevant stakeholders is recognised as critical to meeting the goals of the UN Agenda 2030.

 The IDF’s governance structure has been designed to ensure efficiency in communication, coordination and collaboration among all stakeholders.
 The IDF is driven by a Steering Committee and supported by an Implementation Group.

 - Steering Committee of industry leaders, UN agency leaders, international institutions and others to establish priorities and mobilise resources.
-Chaired by Stephen Catlin, XL Catlin and incoming Chair of the International Insurance Society (IIS) and co-chaired by the Helen Clark, UN Development Program (UNDP) Administrator and Joaquim Levy, World Bank Group, Chief Financial Officer.
+Chaired by Stephen Catlin and co-chaired by Achim Steiner, UN Development Program (UNDP) Administrator and Joaquim Levy, World Bank Group, Chief Financial Officer.

 - Implementation Group reporting to the Steering Committee and responsible for recommending responses, overseeing the IDF Working Groups and driving delivery of agreed targets and objectives.
-Chaired by Rowan Douglas, Willis Towers Watson and co-chaired by Quentin Coolen, UNDP and Samuel Munzele Maimbo, World Bank Group.
+Chaired by Rowan Douglas, Willis Towers Watson and co-chaired by Jan Kellett, UNDP and Olivier Mahul, World Bank Group.